Earning a Doctor of Education Degree in Oregon

 Examples of blended Ed.D. programs in Oregon include:

 - Oregon State University’s 114-credit Hybrid Doctor of Education in Adult and Higher Education, which consists of online coursework and on-campus classes for two weekends per term (in the first two years).
-This is a relatively affordable program that contains an internship.
+This is an in-depth program that contains an internship.

 - George Fox University’s 56-credit Hybrid Doctor of Education in Educational Leadership, which is primarily online, with annual two-week residencies.
 The Administration concentration includes administrative licensure preparation.

 - Portland State University’s 72-credit Hybrid Ed.D. in Educational Leadership, which involves face-to-face class sessions for six of ten weekends during the 11-week quarter term (Friday night and Saturday) and online work during the non-face-to-face weeks.
 This is an affordable public option.